-- 134. HIGH RISE FORMS: Scale down floors as the height increases with high-rise floor plates at a maximum of 600 sq. m. - 135.
-HIGH RISE FORMS: Set tower orthogonal to the street for the majority of sites. - 135.a HIGH RISE FORMS: Tower separation is a minimum of 30 m from corner-to-corner and a minimum of 50 m from face-toface. (illustr.) - 136.
-HIGH RISE FORMS: Locate towers to allow views through from surrounding sites and from within the site for multi-tower sites. (illustr.) - 137.
+- 134. HIGH RISE FORMS: Scale residential floors relative to tower height with high-rise floor plates at a: 1) maximum of 600 sq. m for buildings up to 30 storeys; 2) maximum of 650 sq. m for buildings between 31-40 storeys; 3) maximum 700 sq. m for buildings 41-50 storeys; 4) and maximum 750 sq. m for buildings 51 storeys and higher. - 135.
+HIGH RISE FORMS: Set tower orthogonal to the street for the majority of sites. - 135.a HIGH RISE FORMS: Tower separation is a minimum of 30 m from corner-to-corner and a minimum of 50 m from face-to-face. (illustr.) - 136.
+HIGH RISE FORMS: Locate towers to allow views through from surrounding sites and from within the site for multi-tower sites. - 137.
 HIGH RISE FORMS: Incorporate features which reduce the impacts of wind (e.g. balconies and articulation on tower forms which capture and slow the wind at upper levels). - 138.
 HIGH RISE FORMS: Reinforce street enclosure by setting towers close to the street with approximately 4 m set back from the podium face and integrating the tower as it meets the podium form.